-- 1. Turn the ignition key to ACC/ ACCESSORY or ON/RUN, then press ウ, to turn the radio on. - Press [⊕] to display HR, MIN, MM, DD, and YYYY (hour, minute, month, day, and year).

-- 3. Press the softkey located under any one of the labels to be changed.
+- Turn the ignition key to ACC/ ACCESSORY or ON/RUN, then press 乜, to turn the radio on. - Press ⊕ to display HR, MIN, MM, DD, and YYYY (hour, minute, month, day, and year). - Press the softkey located under any one of the labels to be changed. - To increase or decrease the time or date, turn I clockwise or counter-clockwise.